shabaazxh/Real-Time-Ambient-Occlusion/README.md

 This is a simple Vulkan Renderer developed to demonstrate some popular AO methods used in real-time rendering applications.
 The application demos Crytek's SSAO, HBAO and Alchemy AO.

-The project is built using Visual Studio Code; the intended enviroment to run the application.

 ## Prior setup:

 1) https://vulkan.lunarg.com/